olilanz/ai-hunyuan-video-gp/README.md

 I am running on a computer with an AMD Ryzen 7 3700X, 128GB Ram, an RTX 3090 TI with 24GB VRAM.
 CPU and Ram are plentiful.
 It runs stable in that configuration.
 The web UI handles out-of-memory errors gracefully.
 In case this happens, you can easily tweak the settings to balance the quality/speed/VRAM-requirements.

-A video for 5 seconds in 960x544 (16:9, 540p) takes me about 15 minutes to render - with 40 infere steps and othere high quiality settings.
+A video for 5 seconds in 960x544 (16:9, 540p) takes me about 15 minutes to render - with 40 inference steps and other high quality settings.

 ## Resources
 * For the GPU-Poor: https://github.com/deepbeepmeep/HunyuanVideoGP